List of Ouran High School Host Club characters: Kyoya Ootori

 Kyoya is best friends with Tamaki, despite their completely different demeanors.
 Kyoya is secretive and highly intelligent, as his ability to calculate the financial and social benefits that result from the Host Club's adventures demonstrates.
 He is a realistic and pragmatic person, and officially acts as the club's accountant and manager.
 Unofficially, he is considered the "Shadow King," running the club behind the scenes by influencing Tamaki and their guests.
 He is generally irritable and slow to wake up in the morning, attributed to his low blood pressure.
 He always carries various memo-keeping devices (e.g., a black notebook, a clipboard, a pocket-folio with tablet, or an era-appropriate book when in period costume).
 He keeps extensive dossiers on every student at the school.
 Kyoya is immediately aware that Haruhi is a girl upon her entrance to the third music room through such research.
 He carefully calculates his actions in order to receive benefit from everything he does.
 Yet, despite his occasionally antagonistic traits, such as his subtle threats, withholding information, and elegant revenge schemes for petty slights, the Host Club would not have been successful without Kyoya's resourcefulness and marketing.
 Although he is rarely seen entertaining guests of the Host Club, preferring to taking notes on meeting events, he has his admirers and is considered the cool "glasses" type.

 Kyoya lives with his father, a wealthy and mighty zaibatsu owner specializing in hospital management.
-Originally, Kyoya is raised to remain in the defined role as the youngest child of four, meant to stay in his lane and support his older siblings and family name.
+Originally, Kyoya is raised to remain in the defined role as the youngest child of four, meant to support his older brothers and family name and not be ambitious or aim to become the family head.
 Under Tamaki's influence, Kyoya breaks from this role and shows his genuine potential.
 Despite his detached exterior, Kyoya (like all the hosts) is concerned about others, though it is often demonstrated in ways contrary and atypical.
 For example, when the Club goes to the beach, and Haruhi confronts two thugs and is tossed into the sea, Kyoya later threatens Haruhi in an attempt to make her wary of facing those larger and stronger than herself so the incident won't be repeated and she will be safe.
 Another example is when he and Haruhi are shopping together at a mall, and he points out the false nature of an antique to an older woman who is about to buy it.
 Like Tamaki, Haruhi can see through his mask and, after that, better understands his nature.